 Adopting a healthier lifestyle has become an important part of many Americans' lives.
 But at times it feels like a bragging contest -- especially with the popularity of social media.
 Expensive sportswear, matching sneakers, and pricey headphones are just a few examples of workout gear that's a waste of money.
 Sports enthusiasts looking to save may want to consider cheaper alternatives to the pricey gear listed here.

 Yogis don't need much for practice, but a sturdy, comfortable yoga mat can improve performance.
 Mats should be considered for their texture, grip (so sweaty hands and feet don't slide), thickness, and material.
-Brands such as Manduka and Amara carry mats for upward of $100, but good quality mats can be purchased for less than $20.
-Gaiam's basic mats start at less than $18.
+Brands such as Manduka and Amara carry mats for upward of $100, but good-quality mats can be bought for less than $20.
+Gaiam's basic mats start at $13.

-The Lululemon Athletica and Michi sportswear lines are all the rage these days, but their tops also cost as much as $200 apiece.
+The Lululemon Athletica and Michi sportswear lines have been all the rage, but their tops also cost as much as $200 apiece.
 If you're not obsessed with the "athleisure" fad, opt for practical workout shirts available at bargain prices.
 Discount retailers such as Old Navy, Target, Kmart, and Walmart offer affordable, moisture-wicking tops and tanks without hefty price tags.

 Bluetooth earbuds are convenient for workouts, with no wires to get tangled and a design less likely drop out during burpees.
 It's hard to discern any difference in audio quality over the whir of a treadmill, and it would be a shame to leave expensive earbuds behind in a gym locker.
 A wide variety of Bluetooth earbuds with good reviews can be found on Amazon for less than $25.